rstudio/rsconnect/cran-comments.md

 ## Summary

-* Address CRAN-observed test failures caused by too-low Pandoc versions on the r-release-macos-x86_64 CRAN hosts.
+* Address revdep failures seen during the recent release of the curl package.
-* Addresses a couple issues encountered by users with the previous release.
+* Address a couple issues encountered by users with the previous release.

 ## R CMD check results